 9. Honey Mahogany Hair Color

 Blond shades like honey help you to create a statement when mixed with mahogany.
 Thin honey highlights are a lovely way to get a magnificent mane.

 10. Burgundy Mahogany Hair Color

 To create an amazing style, use the balayage technique to mix shades of burgundy and mahogany.
 Mixing the subtle mahogany with the trendy burgundy will give you a cool look.

 Natural Mahogany Hair

 Our lifestyles and the consequences have forced us to rethink and choose healthier and better options.
 The shift has been from instant results to natural results.
-This craze on Natural Products has seeped into the Hair Color Industry too.
+This craze for Natural Products has seeped into the Hair Color Industry too.

 Before talking about Natural Mahogany Hair color, one needs to understand what the term Natural means in the world of hair coloring.
 It is not all herbs and plants.
-It is usually a word used to lure customers into buying and just another marketing ploy.
+It is usually a word used to lure customers into buying and is just another marketing ploy.

 It is because changing natural hair color is difficult, just like changing the color of your skin, as the former, just like the latter is colored with melanin which is a chemical produced by the body itself.

 The word natural may mean that the manufacturer had added some essential oils into the original formula, though they may have less or even no effect on the coloring part, to secure the term Natural Color for their hair dye.
 Or the basic product could be plant-based and some irritating chemicals have been swapped with small amounts of natural ingredients.

-However, if you want to have a go at these natural products, there are few genuine products available that have small amounts of chemicals which will not compromise either the process of coloring or your health.
+However, if you want to have a go at these natural products, there are few genuine products available that have small amounts of chemicals that will not compromise either the process of coloring or your health.
 Here are some of the options you can try:

 Is Henna one of the options?